Code-Institute-Submissions/balennouri-balennouri-project2/README.md

 ### Existing Features

-### Header And Navigation Bar
+### Header

 ![header])

-Featured at the top and center of the page the user will see the header that is the Champions League logo.
+- Featured at the top and center of the page the user will see the header that is the Champions League logo.
-The header is above the welcome section and the game area.
+- The header is above the welcome section and the game area.
-The header is always visible
+- The header is always visible.
-The header is linked with home page so if user click on the Champions League logo(header) the website will refresh.
+- The header is linked with home page so if user click on the Champions League logo(header) the website will refresh.

 ### Social Media Section

 ![Social media]()

-Underneath the welcome and the game area the user will see the social media icons and who have made the quiz.
+- Underneath the welcome and the game area the user will see the social media icons and who have made the quiz.
-There are three social media icons, Instagram, LinkedIn and GitHub.
+- There are three social media icons, Instagram, LinkedIn and GitHub.
-The social media links takes the user to Balen Nouri social media account.
+- The social media links takes the user to Balen Nouri social media account.
-When the user click on one of the icons it will open in a new tab.
+- When the user click on one of the social media icons it will open in a new tab.